SPECIAL REPORT | FOOD PRICE CRISIS

 With the invasion of Ukraine sparking a third food price crisis in 15 years, a new IPES-Food special report, ‘Another Perfect Storm?’ takes stock of the critical factors fanning the flames of global hunger - and what can be done about them.

-World food prices continued to see record-breaking highs in April 2022, hitting food insecure countries and populations hard.
+World food prices saw record-breaking highs in February-May 2022, hitting food insecure countries and populations hard.
 Numbers of undernourished people could increase by 13 million this year.

 The special report blames fundamental flaws in global food systems - such as heavy reliance on food imports and excessive commodity speculation - for escalating food insecurity sparked by the Ukraine invasion.
 These flaws were exposed, but not corrected, after previous food price spikes in 2007-8.